mbraekman/mbraekman.github.io/_posts/2024-03-15-ACI IP Monitor.md

 - The container instance should be granted the "Reader" role on itself.
 It seems like this needs to be explicitly set; otherwise, it is not allowed to request its information using the AZ CLI.

 ## Good to know
-Another, little less lightweight solution, could be to make use of Azure Container Apps set to an internal accessibility level.
+Another, a little less lightweight, solution could be to make use of Azure Container Apps set to an internal accessibility level.
-In this setup, all container apps hosted within the Azure Container Apps Environment are only accessibly to services added to any other subnet within the same virtual network.
-However, this approach offers the advantage of using the Fully Qualified Domain Name (FQDN) instead of an IP address for communication, eliminating the need for setting up a sidecar, as describes above.
+In this setup, all container apps hosted within the Azure Container Apps Environment are only accessible to services added to any other subnet within the same virtual network.
+However, this approach offers the advantage of using the Fully Qualified Domain Name (FQDN) instead of an IP address for communication, eliminating the need for setting up a sidecar, as described above.
 This can simplify the configuration and management of your containerized applications while providing enhanced accessibility within the virtual network environment.
-Depending on your overall needs, you could stick to the simple, lightweight, cheaper option of Azure Container Instances, including a sidecar to monitor any IP changes, or opt for the more advanced Azure Container Apps in case you have more complex requirements.
+Depending on your overall needs, you could stick to the simple, lightweight, cheaper option of Azure Container Instances, including a sidecar to monitor any IP changes or opt for the more advanced Azure Container Apps in case you have more complex requirements.

 ## Conclusion
-Want to be sure that you're catching the change in IP addresses of a container instance that is running within a virtual network?
+Want to be sure you're catching the change in IP addresses of a container instance running within a virtual network?
-The easiest way to do this is to leverage the sidecar pattern and use a bash script to fetch the IP address.
-This is easy to reuse on any other container instance you'll be setting up within your subscription without having to do any additional development.
+The easiest way to achieve this is to leverage the sidecar pattern and use a bash script to fetch the IP address.
+This is easy to reuse on any other container instance you'll be setting up within your subscription without requiring any additional development.